This is about our dedication to realism and history.

 Tikhvin

-This city changed and expanded quite a bit after the war.
-For this reason, it is based on a combination of satellite data for the height map, and a Luftwaffe reconnaissance photo.
+Over time, this city has changed and expanded quite a bit.
+For this reason, it was impossible to use satellite imagery to create the map.
+Our Tikhvin map is therefore based on a reconnaissance photo.
 This photo also reveals the actual Soviet defensive positions.

 Game mechanics

-There is a vast difference between singleplayer and multiplayer when it comes to historical correctness.
-Whereas a singleplayer mission can get close to being a re- enactment, this isn't the case in multiplayer.
-PvP action is not very likely to be historical at all.
+There is a vast difference between singleplayer and multiplayer when it comes to historical correctness; whereas a singleplayer mission can get quite close to re- enactment, this isn't going to happen in multiplayer.
+PvP action is not very likely to follow history at all.
 But there are several game mechanics at work in CtA - Gates of Hell that add realism all the same!

-There are no health bars for vehicles and tanks.
-Also, things like damage system, ballistics and all other variables are quite refined when compared to other games.
-In GoH it actually matters where you hit a tank, and which ammo you use.
-Besides that, there are many variables at play, like the modeling of internal components and armor thickness.
+There are no health bars for vehicles and tanks, and things like damage system, ballistics and all other variables are quite refined when compared to other games on the GEM2 engine.
+In this game it actually matters where you hit a tank, and which ammo you use; besides that, there are many variables at play such as the modeling of internal components and armor thickness.
 We summarized some of these mechanics in development update 97.

 History